anildash/anildash-dot-com/src/posts/2012/2012-04-30-why_you_cant_trust_tech_press_to_teach_you_about_the_tech_industry.md

 slug: why_you_cant_trust_tech_press_to_teach_you_about_the_tech_industry
 date_published: 2012-04-30T16:30:31.000Z
 date_updated: 2012-04-30T16:30:31.000Z
-tags: Most Popular, tech
+tags: [Most Popular, tech, media]
 ---

-If there were one lesson I’d want to impress upon people who are interested in succeeding in the technology industry, it would be, as I’ve said before, [know your shit](http://dashes.com/anil/2010/04/ten-years-of-twitter-ads.html).
+If there were one lesson I’d want to impress upon people who are interested in succeeding in the technology industry, it would be, as I’ve said before, [know your shit](/2010/04/ten-years-of-twitter-ads).
 Know the discipline you’re in, know the history of those who’ve done your kind of work before, understand the lessons of their efforts, and in general look beyond the things that are making noise right now in order to understand bigger patterns of how technology works, both literally and socially.

 This is a difficult challenge, because **today’s media about the technology industry will not teach entrepreneurs and creators what they need to know** about the history of the technology industry.

 I don’t just mean this in the obvious way — nobody thinks you can earn a PhD in computer science by reading a tech blog.
 But I mean the broader landscape of sites that attract attention from technology developers and startup aficionados are woefully myopic in their understanding and perspective of the disciplines they cover.
-[Disclaimer: This post mentions lots of sites that write about tech; I write for Wired (ostensibly a competitor) and advise Vox Media (parent of The Verge, mentioned below), as explained on [my about page](http://dashes.com/anil/about.html).]
+[Disclaimer: This post mentions lots of sites that write about tech; I write for Wired (ostensibly a competitor) and advise Vox Media (parent of The Verge, mentioned below), as explained on [my about page](/about).]

-### Open For Comment
+## Open For Comment

 Let’s take one example from a month ago.
 A blogger named Saud Alhawawi [reported](http://www.tech-wd.com/wd/2012/03/26/google-days-info/) ([judging by Google’s translation](http://translate.google.com/translate?sl=ar&amp;tl=en&amp;js=n&amp;prev=_t&amp;hl=en&amp;ie=UTF-8&amp;layout=2&amp;eotf=1&amp;u=http%3A%2F%2Fwww.tech-wd.com%2Fwd%2F2012%2F03%2F26%2Fgoogle-days-info%2F&amp;act=url)) that Google is going to introduce a blog commenting system powered by their Google+ platform.
-If you work at a company which makes tools for feedback on sites, or if you care about the [quality of comments on the web](http://dashes.com/anil/2011/07/if-your-websites-full-of-assholes-its-your-fault.html), this would be important news, so it’s a great thing that it got picked up by [WebProNews](http://www.webpronews.com/google-may-be-preparing-their-own-third-party-commenting-platform-2012-03) and [TheNextWeb](http://thenextweb.com/google/2012/03/27/google-to-launch-third-party-commenting-platform-to-rival-facebook/).
+If you work at a company which makes tools for feedback on sites, or if you care about the [quality of comments on the web](/2011/07/20/if_your_websites_full_of_assholes_its_your_fault-2/), this would be important news, so it’s a great thing that it got picked up by [WebProNews](http://www.webpronews.com/google-may-be-preparing-their-own-third-party-commenting-platform-2012-03) and [TheNextWeb](http://thenextweb.com/google/2012/03/27/google-to-launch-third-party-commenting-platform-to-rival-facebook/).

 Given that Google generally refuses to comment on such pronouncements, and therefore would be unlikely to confirm or deny Alhawawi’s blog post, the burden is thus on the rest of the tech blogosphere to explain to their readers the implications and importance that such a product would have, if Google were to launch it.